Cooking Utensils and Nutrition

 Indian culture has always used earthenware, they have the heat bearing capacity for open fire slow cooking.
-Cooking utensils made of clay has amazing benefits for your health as clay pot will preserve your food nutrients and keep its taste enact.
+Cooking utensils made of clay has amazing benefits for your health as clay pot will preserve your food nutrients and keep their taste enact.

 2. Stainless steel

-Stainless steel of a thick gauge is a good, all-round material for nearly all types of cuisines.
+Stainless steel of a thick gauge is a good, all-around material for nearly all types of cuisines.
 Stainless steel is the best option because the Chromium Oxide layer on top of it has maximum corrosion resistance.

-It does not react with food even at high temperature.
+It does not react with food even at high temperatures.
 It neither would do any bad to your health nor would add good to your health, because steel doesn’t react negatively with excessive heat and similarly, doesn’t release anything toxic.
 It is also recommended that we replace all non-stick cooking utensils with stainless steel counterparts.

 3. Iron cookware

 Traditionally, it is believed that cooking in iron utensils, provides health benefits.
 When you cook food in Iron utensils then iron gets released into food and will help in improving hemoglobin levels in children.